Ingwierrum: History

 The village was first mentioned in 1447 as Edygwerum, and means "settlement on the terp of the people of Ede (person)."
 Ingwierrum is a terp (artificial living mound) village from the early middle ages.
-The Dutch Reformed church has a possibly 13th century tower which was enlarged in the 14th century.
+The Dutch Reformed church has a possibly 13th-century tower which was enlarged in the 14th century.
 The church building dates from 1746.

 In 1719, Ingwierrum was hit by a flood, and the decision was made to dam the Dokkumer Grootdiep.
 In 1729, an obelisk was placed in Ingwierrum as a monument to the closure of the dike.
 The locks were restored in 1834.
 In 1840, Ingwierrum was home to 681 people.

+The village's official name was changed from Engwierum to Ingwierrum in 2023.